joaoribeiroLink/GOG-Galaxy-Export-Script/README_WebGameManager.md

 - Click "Mark as Played" to add to your completed list
 - Click "Pick Another" to get a different random selection

+### **Favorites Management**
+- Click the star button on any game to add it to favorites
+- Visit the "Favorites" page to view all your favorite games
+- Filter and sort favorites by title, genre, platform, or added date
+- Remove games from favorites using the "Remove Favorite" button
+- Track both played and unplayed favorites

 ### **Search**
 - Type any keyword to search your collection
 - Search works across all game metadata
 - See [PLAYED] or [UNPLAYED] status for each game
 - Mark unplayed games as completed directly from results
+- Add or remove games from favorites from search results

 ### **Statistics**
 - View detailed collection analytics